 St Martin de Belleville is a very special place.
 The village itself is traditional, beautiful and lived in by local residents.
 It is not overrun by tourists and is still situated in the heart of the world’s largest ski area which is located in the 3 Valleys.
 The village has retained its alpine charm and has kept away from the commercialism of the larger ski resorts.
 However, it still offers amazing big-resort skiing and unmissable off–piste itineraries for all levels.

 The best ski slopes in France

 One of the best things about the off–piste in St Martin de Belleville is the diversity of the skiing available.
-No matter what your experience, we guarantee that there will be a perfect route for you.
+No matter what your experience is, we guarantee that there will be a perfect route for you.
 With such a wide variety of terrain on St Martin’s doorstep, you can choose between all of the following:

 - Gentle undulating hills, best found in St Martin itself

 - Steep corridors in VT and La Masse in Les Menuires